PreschoolKindergartenFirst Grade

 Step 4: The Sensory 'Cool-Down'

-After the big body play, it’s time for a sensory activity to help the brain transition towards a calmer state.
-This is a bridge to quiet time.
+After the big body play, it’s time for a sensory activity that helps the brain shift toward a calmer state.
+This is the bridge to quiet time.

 • Activity Ideas: A small bin with sand or water, play-doh, finger painting, or even just a warm bath.